willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Note: Linear Technologies was purchased by [Analog Devices](https://www.analog.com) in 2017.
 The web sites have been merged together.

 Another simulator is [JADE](https://computationstructures.org/exercises/sandboxes/jade.html).
-This is also a creation of Chris Terman at MIT.
 It's a follow-on to Circuit Sandbox with improved features for digital design and logic simulation.
 Here's an [intro video](https://computationstructures.org/exercises/tool_docs/jade.html).

 ## Licensing